 Start the furnace following the instructions given in the "Operating Instructions".
-The first lighting may be difficult because of the air trapped in the gas lines.
-During initial firing of the furnace, residual manufacturing grease will bake out and smoke will occur which is not a health danger.
+The initial pilot lighting may be difficult due to air trapped in the gas lines.
+During initial firing of the furnace, residual manufacturing grease will bake-out and smoke will occur which is not a health danger.
 To prevent nuisance and operation of fire alarms, ventilate the room for the first two hours of operation.